-Based on the mapping, we expect that mainland China and Japan are the two countries that have the most chance of proptech unicorns as the local markets are big enough for start-ups to scale and their level of technology savviness would encourage stakeholders to embrace technology as a solution for their different needs in the property market (i.e., purchasing, renting, developing, etc.).
-In fact, mainland China already has several proptech unicorn such as Lianjia, which claims to have 7% market share in China's online and offline real estate market and is expanding aggressively with active presence in 36 cities all over China as in April 2017102.
+Based on the mapping, we expect that Mainland China and Japan are the two countries that have the most chance of proptech unicorns as the local markets are big enough for start-ups to scale and their level of technology savviness would encourage stakeholders to embrace technology as a solution for their different needs in the property market (i.e purchasing, renting, developing, etc.).
+In fact, Mainland China already has its proptech unicorn - Lianjia, which claims to have 7% market share in China's online and offline real estate market.
+The company is expanding aggressively with active presence in 36 cities all over China as in April 201766.
 Other proptech unicorn names include Mofang Gongyu, Fangdd, and Aiwujiwu.

 Japan's significant real estate market size coupled with its technological edge puts the country's proptech start-ups in good stead.
-Japan's proptech has good growth potential in the Brokerage and Leasing vertical, especially in short-term leasing as the country may soon face a shortage of short-term accommodation due to an increase in inbound tourism in view of the upcoming Tokyo Olympics103.
+Japan's proptech has good growth potential in Brokerage and Leasing vertical, especially in short-term leasing as the country may soon face the shortage of short-term stays accommodation due to an increase in inbound tourism in view of the upcoming Tokyo Olympics 202067.

-There are other countries that scored relatively highly in technology savviness, but their relatively small local markets will always pose a challenge towards growing market share and scaling.
-Growth requires penetration into other markets, which requires greater resources and capacity as it demands a deep level of local knowledge.
-Well-established start-ups in these markets (Korea, Australia, Hong Kong, Singapore) could still expand their market reach and become a regional unicorn through partnerships with locals players, investment or even mergers and acquitisions.
+There are other countries that scored relatively high in technology savviness, but their relatively small local markets will always pose a challenge towards growing market share and scaling.
+Growth would require penetration into other markets, which require greater resources and capacity as it demands a deep level of local knowledge.
+Well-established start-ups in these markets (Korea, Australia, Hong Kong, Singapore) could still expand their market reach and become a regional unicorn through partnerships, with locals players, investment or even mergers and acquitisions."